Hemorrhoids and Other Anal Disorders

 - What are hemorrhoids?

-Hemorrhoids are blood vessels (veins) in the anal canal.
+Hemorrhoids are blood vessels (veins) in the rectum or anal canal.
 When those blood vessels become swollen or dilated, symptoms may develop.
 Many people have hemorrhoids, but have no symptoms.

 - How common are hemorrhoids?